-If a student receives a CCG for the longest vacation, they need to confirm their actual childcare costs just after the start of AY 25/26 Note that CCG will only cover the summer vacation for students who are returning to their studies the following academic year.
+If a student receives a CCG for the longest vacation, they need to confirm their actual childcare costs just after the start of AY 24/25.
+Note that CCG will only cover the summer vacation for students who are returning to their studies the following academic year.

-11.3 Confirmation of childcare costs for their previous academic year
+11.3 Confirmation of childcare costs for their previous academic year assess the student for a CCG in AY 23/24 and issue a Support Notification;

-Where a CCG application is received for AY 24/25 and the student has not yet confirmed their childcare costs for the longest vacation in AY 23/24, this should not delay or prevent assessments for AY 24/25.
+Where a CCG application is received for AY 23/24 and the student has not yet confirmed their childcare costs for the longest vacation in AY 22/23, this should not delay or prevent assessments for AY 23/24.
 In these circumstances, the following action should be taken:

-- assess the student for a CCG in AY 24/25 and issue a Support Notification; - reassess the support on receipt of confirmed childcare costs for the longest vacation and issue a final Support Notification for AY 23/24 showing the revised amount of dependents' grants.
+reassess the support on receipt of confirmed childcare costs for the longest vacation and issue a final Support Notification for AY 22/23 showing the revised amount of dependants' grants.

-The Support Notification for AY 24/25 should include the amount of CCG for AY 24/25, not taking into account any overpayment incurred during AY 23/24.
+The Support Notification for AY 23/24 should include the amount of CCG for AY 23/24, not taking into account any overpayment incurred during AY 22/23.